-Senior Advisor, Miami-Dade County Office of the Mayor
+Senior Advisor to Miami-Dade County Office of the Mayor and

 Director, Miami-Dade County Department of Cultural Affairs

 There are a variety of tools and resources individual artists and non-profit arts organizations can refer to when preparing for an emergency.
 The Arts & Business Council of Miami and the CERF+, have prepared useful guides and compiled important links we can share to help you in the process.